The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-Our final boundary condition of interest is the case of perfect wall-attachment, i.e. any swimmer that encounters the wall will adhere to it.
+Our final boundary condition of interest is the case of perfect wall attachment $\mathcal{A}$, i.e. any swimmer that encounters the wall will adhere to it.
 For ease of comparing the effect on the bulk dynamics we allow for specular reflection at the top wall ($y=1$) while enforcing a perfectly absorbing bottom wall, such that cell trajectories are terminated upon contact with the bottom wall ($y=-1$).
-We begin by considering a snapshot of the bivariate probability density distributions $\psi$ at time $T=600$.
 It is worth noting that given the presence of diffusive effects, given sufficient time, all cells will attach to the bottom wall.
-In figure \ref{fig:PerfAbsorbingbeta0pt99}a ($\beta=-0.99$ and $Pe=1$), the distributions show clear depletion {near} the bottom wall, as all cells which have been able to encounter the bottom have attached.
-In figure \ref{fig:PerfAbsorbingbeta0pt99}b (for $Pe=100$) fewer cells are captured by the bottom wall by time $T=600$, however, there is a clear depletion, and {the accumulation band in the bottom half contains approximately 75\% the number of cells as their upper-half channel} specular-reflecting counterparts.
-Finally, figure \ref{fig:PerfAbsorbingbeta0pt99}c (for $Pe=10^4$) mainly has depletion of cells originating below the deterministic separatrix for wall interactions, as cell diffusion is very small.
+Let us begin by considering a snapshot of the bivariate probability density distributions $\psi$ at time $T=600$ for the stochastic IBM.
+In figure \ref{fig:PerfAbsorbingbeta0pt99}a ($\beta=0.99$ and $Pe=1$), the distributions show clear depletion {near} the bottom wall, as all cells that have been able to encounter the bottom have attached.
+In figure \ref{fig:PerfAbsorbingbeta0pt99}b (for $Pe=100$) fewer cells are captured by the bottom wall by time $T=600$, however, there is a clear depletion, and {the accumulation band in the bottom half contains approximately 75\% the number of cells compared to their upper-half channel} specular-reflecting counterparts.
+Finally, we consider figure \ref{fig:PerfAbsorbingbeta0pt99}c (for $Pe=10^4$).
+The yellow line is a separatrix for fully deterministic cell trajectories, where all cells below the line must interact with the wall, and all cells above will not in the absence of diffusion.
+We find that figure \ref{fig:PerfAbsorbingbeta0pt99}c mainly has depletion of cells originating below the separatrix, as cell diffusion is very small.
+In figure \ref{TimeEvolvePerfectAbsorb_WallPercentage} we see that by $T_{sim}=600$ approximately 30\%, 12\% and 5\% of total cells were absorbed at the bottom wall for $Pe=1, 100,10^4$, respectively, with absorption plateauing earliest for $Pe=10^4$ (yellow line).
+Therefore, higher diffusion effects yield higher rates of wall absorption for extended times.